AGVs and AMRs Guide - Navigating the Future of Material Handling

 Industrial Kinetics can provide conveying equipment designed to act as an interface between AMRs or AGVs and existing or new conveyor line.
 This unique conveyor communicates with the AMR or AGV and transfers the load on or off of the robotic vehicle.

-An example of the AMR/AGV Interface Conveyor manufactured by Industrial Kinetics
+An example of a AMR topper manufactured by Industrial Kinetics

 The benefits of an AMR interface conveyor from Industrial Kinetics are: